Monday, January 29, 2007

 nuit blanche "white night", sleepless night

-à bon chat, bon rat "to a good cat, a good rat"
+à bon chat, bon rat "to a good cat, a good rat", retaliation in kind

 à bras ouverts "with open arms", cordially